 Joanna was working behind the counter.
-There was a long line, and I was grateful for it because it gave me a place to make myself invisible, for I was afraid she'd see me.
-And I didn't want her to.
+There was a long line, and I was grateful for it because it gave me a place to make myself invisible.
+I didn't want her to see me.
 I didn't want to pretend that we didn't know each other, that I didn't know what had happened to her family.
 But as it turned out, she never turned around.
 Instead, she focused on filling cones, executing her charge like it was some kind of funereal ritual: hear order, grab cone, pull lever.
-She had a look of longing on her face, of deep sadness, even despair, watching vacantly as the dispenser discharged its gelatinous payload into a cylindrical swirl.
+She had a look of longing on her face, of deep sadness, even despair, watching vacantly as the dispenser discharged its gelatinous payload into cylindrical swirls.
 As she watched ropes of ice cream fill each cone, Joanna had the look of a middle-aged adult stuck in lower management in some soulless office, waking one day to find that the job taken out of college as a temporary hedge against crushing loans had now lasted twenty years-a searing Is this it? look that should have been impossible for any American teenager to even imitate, no less possess.
 When it was my turn I ordered quickly and then turned my back.
-I didn't want Joanna to see me seeing her.
 I paid, dropped a dollar in the tip jar, and scrammed to battle the sultry night for the consistency of my ice cream, eventually losing it to drips across my fist, sodden brown napkins, and ultimately, a trash can.
 As it turned out, I didn't have much of an appetite for it anyway.